Build a Line Follower with a Rover and a Webcam

 Many line-following robots rely on a dedicated array of infrared sensors to follow a dark line on a light background or a light line on a dark background.
 This tutorial uses a standard webcam in place of these sensors, and allows a robot to follow a line of any color that is at least somewhat different from the background.

-Goal: To make a wheeled robot follow a colored line along the floor using a webcam and the Viam Vision Service color detector.
+Goal: To make a wheeled robot follow a colored line along the floor using a webcam and the Viam vision service color detector.

 What you will learn: